 Creasing is where your eyeshadow smudges, creases or congeals in one area – normally along the fold of your lid.
 It’s a frustrating phenomenon (especially when you have invested time in carefully applying your makeup) and can be easily avoided with the right prep and application.

 You’re more likely to experience creasing if you have hooded lids or oily lids.
-In both cases, prepping your eyelids before applying shadow will help to stop it from sliding.
+It's about learning how to apply eyeshadow to hooded eyes and prepping your eyelids before applying shadow to stop it from sliding.
 “A pro tip is to use Trinny London Face Finish as an eyeshadow base,” says Alex Phillips.
 “It will take away all that excess oil and mattify the lids,” adds Katie Levy.

 How you apply your shadow will impact whether it creases too.
 “Aim for multiple thin layers, leaving a few seconds between coats,” advises Alex.
 “If you’re doing it with your fingers, apply with one finger, and then tap onto the lid with a clean finger.
 This will stop you from adding more and more colour.”